memgraph/docs/docs/under-the-hood/replication.md

 read queries.

 The changes or state of the MAIN instance are replicated to the REPLICA instances in a SYNC or ASYNC mode.
+The SYNC mode ensures consistency and partition tolerance (CP), but not availability for writes.
+The ASYNC mode ensures system availability and partition tolerance (AP), while data can only be eventually consistent.

 By using the timestamp, the MAIN instance knows the current state of the REPLICA.
 If the REPLICA is not synchronized with the MAIN instance, the MAIN instance sends the correct data for synchronization as WAL files.

 If the REPLICA is so far behind the MAIN instance that the synchronization using WAL files is impossible, Memgraph will use snapshots.